jrjhealey/DESeq2-Tutorial/README.md

 ![cooks distance](./img/cooks-distance.png)

-cooks distance

 Plot of the maximum Cook’s distance per gene over the rank of the Wald statistics for the condition.

 Here more about independent filtering.
 What it shows in genes with very low counts are unlikely to have a significant p-value due to excessive dispersion at the left side of the dynamic range of counts.
 The y-axis here is -log10, so bigger numbers are smaller p-values (better).